 Proof rolls may be performed for existing surface course that has been in place for six (6) months at the request of the contractor or if the County deems current conditions require further testing.
 No proof roll inspection can be conducted without prior Richland County approval of the submitted density and subgrade condition reports.
 Proof roll inspection shall use a fully loaded tandem axle dump truck only.
 The contractor shall schedule this inspection.
 The geotechnical engineer, Richland County Engineer's office and contractor shall be represented and in attendance for the proof roll inspection.
 The County Engineer's Office reserves the right to conduct or require additional testing at any time.
-A proof roll geotechnical engineer's inspection report shall be submitted to the County Engineer's Office.
+A proof roll geotechnical engineer's Office.